Bengkalis Regency: Administrative districts

-Notes: (a) comprising 9 kelurahan (Air Jamban, Babussalam, Balik Alam, Batang Serosa, Duri Barat, Duri Timur, Gajah Sakti, Pematang Pudu and Makeruh (Talang Mandi)) and 2 desa.
+Notes: (a) comprising 9 kelurahan (Air Jamban, Babussalam, Balik Alam, Batang Serosa, Duri Barat, Duri Timur, Gajah Sakti, Pematang Pudu and Makeruh (Talang Mandi)) and 2 desa (Harapan Baru and Bathin Bertuah).

 (b) comprising 2 kelurahan (Balai Raja and Titian Antui) and 8 desa.

 (c) the 2010 population of the new Bathin Solapan District is included in the figure for Mandau District, from which it was cut out.

 (d) the 2010 population of the new Talang Muandau District is included in the figure for Pinggir District, from which it was cut out.

 (e) including one kelurahan (Sungai Pakning).

 (f) the 2010 population of the new Bandar Laksamana District is included in the figure for Bukit Batu District, from which it was cut out.

 (g) comprising 4 kelurahan (Batu Panjang, Pergam, Tanjung Kapal and Terkul) and 12 desa.

 (h) comprising 3 kelurahan (Bengkalis Kota, Damon and Rimba Sekampung) and 28 desa.

 (i) the northern part of Rupat Island. (j) the northern part of Bengkalis Island.

 Bengkalis Island comprises Bengkalis District and Bantan District, while Rupat Island comprises Rupat District and Rupat Utara (North Rupat) District.
 The remaining seven districts lie on Sumatra Island - Bukit Batu, Siak Kecil and Bandar Laksamana being on the Sumatran coast, while Mandau, Pinggir, Bathin Solapan and Talang Muandau are inland districts further south.

+Economy

+According to data from the Central Statistics Agency (Badan Pusat Statistik; BPS), per capita expenditure in Bengkalis reaches IDR 12,153 million per year.
+This figure makes Bengkalis the fifth-highest-spending regency in Riau.
+Despite being a regency with a high cost of living, Bengkalis, approximately 173 kilometers from Pekanbaru, has managed to control its poverty rate.
+Furthermore, according to BPS data, the poverty rate in Bengkalis was 6.31 percent in 2023, which is lower than the average poverty rate in Riau, which is 6.68 percent.

+Bengkalis is an archipelago rich in natural resources, ranging from mining and fisheries to plantations.
+This is evident in the gross regional domestic product (GRDP), which is still supported by two dominant sectors: quarrying and mining, which contributes 59.13 percent, followed by the manufacturing industry, which contributes 16 percent.
+However, Bengkalis faces challenges, including economic accessibility and a culture that has led to underdevelopment.
+Many Bengkalis residents still live in poverty, stemming from a lack of access to capital, particularly from banks.
+For example, coastal residents lack access to People's Business Credit (Kredit Usaha Rakyat; KUR).
+This situation leaves residents short of capital to expand their businesses or increase their boat capacity, forcing coastal fishermen to make do with the limited catch from riverbanks.
+Economic activity is also concentrated in the city capital of Bengkalis Regency, creating disparities between sub-districts.
+Bengkalis has had the potential for greatness since ancient times.
+Located in the Golden Triangle, Bengkalis is flanked by two countries, namely Malaysia and Singapore.
+Due to its strategic location, Bengkalis was a target for several nations during the colonial period, including the Portuguese, Dutch, and Japanese.